 What if I do not want to go through all the time and effort to get a protective order, or do not think I will qualify, what else can I do to protect myself?

-There are several options which give some of the same protections found in a protective order.
+There are several options that give some of the same protections found in a protective order.: